The History Engine Teacher’s Guide

 - Final drafts.
 Be sure episodes are polished and ready to upload on the website.
 Submitted final drafts should include titles, date, location, tags, etc.

 - Uploading.
-Submit Entries on the website gives step-by-step directions for uploading.
-Students can cut and paste from Microsoft Word directly onto the website.
+The Edit Episode page (requires login) gives step-by-step directions for uploading.
+Students can cut and paste from their word processor directly onto the website.

 - Using the uploaded episodes.
 Students often benefit from using their classmates' work in a new assignment.
 Consider asking students to complete a final paper based on the work of your class.
-Using the Advanced Search function of the database, students can search the episodes written only by their classmates.
-Similar searches can be done for each school/class using the History Engine project.
-See Part IV: Using the Final Product for sample papers and projects that familiarize students with their classmates' hard work.
+See Part IV: Using the Final Product for sample papers and projects that familiarize students with their classmates’ hard work.

 III.
 Student Research and Writing